Last Updated on November 12, 2021 by Jim Ferri

 If I totaled my time browsing through the great museums of Europe I’d likely find I’ve spent many months in the Louvre, the Victoria & Albert, the Prado, the Pergamon and numerous other major altars of culture spread about the Continent, the British Isles and Ireland.

-When I enter any of the major museums I’ve already read the guides and prepared myself for the tsunami of art, or whatever, I’m about to view.
+When I enter any of the major museums I’ve already reviewed the guides and websites, and prepared myself for the tsunami of art, or whatever, I’m about to view.
 After all, there’s likely a specific piece of art (or whatever) I’m visiting that museum to see.

 Here are six small European museums that have had that type of impact on me.
 Perhaps they’ll do the same for you.